Date Last Updated: 25th March 2023

 Year after year it has become a staple in our calendar attracting numerous people to see the displays where local and foreign fireworks factories participate in a competition of technique and colour where they have the chance to show their skills.
 The festival takes place in three main areas at the Grand harbour, Marsaxlokk and Bugibba.

-The Mechanical Ground Fireworks Festival is held during the feast of St. Publius feast at the village of Floriana.
-All that is fireworks in Malta will surely see large gatherings of pyrotechnic enthusiasts flocking to the main Graneries square in from of the village square.
+The Mechanical Ground Fireworks Festival is held at the village of Floriana.
+All that is fireworks in Malta will surely see large gatherings of pyrotechnic enthusiasts flocking to the main Granaries square in from of the village square.

 It is a specialised technique where several well organized and talented fireworks village groups take part in this competition.
 They showcase their ability to create intricate moving colourful designs even more elaborate than their counterparts had designed.